awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 This policy uses the `aws:SourceArn` condition to restrict access to the queue based on the source of the message being sent to the queue\.
 You can use this type of policy to allow Amazon SNS to send messages to your queue only if the messages are coming from one of your own topics\.
 In this case, you specify a particular one of your topics, whose ARN is arn:aws:sns:us\-east\-2:444455556666:MyTopic\.

 The preceding policy is an example of the Amazon SQS policy you could write and add to a specific queue\.
-It would grant Amazon SNS and other AWS products access\.
-Amazon SNS gives a default policy to all newly created topics\.
-The default policy gives all other AWS products access to your topic\.
-This default policy uses an `aws:SourceArn` condition to ensure that AWS products access your topic only on behalf of AWS resources you own\.
+It would grant access to Amazon SNS and other AWS services\.
+Amazon SNS grants a default policy to all newly created topics\.
+The default policy grants access to your topic to all other AWS services\.
+This default policy uses an `aws:SourceArn` condition to ensure that AWS services access your topic only on behalf of AWS resources you own\.

 ## Allow Any AWS Resource to Publish to a Topic<a name="sns-allow-any-aws-resource-to-publish-to-topic"></a>

 In this case, you want to configure a topic's policy so that another AWS account's resource \(for example, Amazon S3 bucket, Amazon EC2 instance, or Amazon SQS queue\) can publish to your topic\.
 This example assumes that you write your own policy and then use the `SetTopicAttributes` action to set the topic's `Policy` attribute to your new policy\.

 In the following example statement, the topic owner in these policies is 1111\-2222\-3333 and the AWS resource owner is 4444\-5555\-6666\.
-The example gives the AWS account ID 4444\-5555\-6666 the ability to publish to My\-Topic from any AWS resource owned by the account\.
+The example grants the AWS account ID 4444\-5555\-6666 the ability to publish to My\-Topic from any AWS resource owned by the account\.

 **Note**
 If you publish messages directly \(rather than having an AWS resource publish messages on your behalf\), a policy in which you specify an empty `Principal` *and *use `AWS:SourceAccount` as a condition will not work\.